NJ Quality Standards for Afterschool

 D. The program brings the outdoors indoors, especially when outdoor play is impossible.
 Examples are bringing in pebbles and pinecones, tending to a plant, and opening windows.

-Programming and activities support youth development and learning, and they are fun, engaging, and tailored to the youth in the program.
+Programming and activities support youth development and learning, are fun, engaging, and tailored to the youth in the program.

 48. The program offers a variety of activities.